Get insider access

 • While better than average, the ABS keycaps aren't as high quality as PBT keycaps.

 The Razer BlackWidow V4 Pro is a sub-par keyboard for an entertainment or home theater PC setup because it's a wired-only keyboard, meaning you'll need to sit close to your PC to use it.
-It's also quite large and not very easy to move around, even with its wrist rest removed.
+It's also large and difficult to move around, even with its wrist rest removed.
 It feels well-built, has dedicated media keys, and has full RGB backlighting with shine-through keycaps, making the legends easy to see in darkened rooms.

 Pros